accountdeactivated/prime-sys/README.md

 # Automotive Service Repair System - Laravel Framework 5.6
-  ### Note: This is an open-source project for automotive service repair system, to help shops manage their orders online and track and meet project deadlines.
+  ### Note: This is an open-source project for automotive service repair system, to help auto-shops manage their orders online and track and meet project deadlines.

 # Project Author
 ```